LunchWithaLens/AdminCenterAutomation/README.md

 "messageCenterPlanId": "The plan ID that the message center posts will land in", "tenantId": "the tenant GUID",
-"secret": "the secret for the app registration", "storageName_STORAGE": "the endpoint pointer for the queue"
+"secret": "the secret for the app registration", "brismitho365mcr93ec_STORAGE": "the endpoint pointer for the queue"